neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ```
 sign_builder_transaction <builder-handle-ID> true
 ```
-If you recieve no error, it means your new multi-sig account has been created.
+If you recieve no error, it means your new multi-sig account has been successfully created.

 ### Import the multi-sig account
 To import the newly created multi-sig account into your wallet, run this command: